ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

  5        1  X     keychest  jobs   jobs_queue_at_index           rec but not gap           0
 ```

-The worker `4` is selecting the nex available job.
+The worker `4` is selecting the next available job.
 The select tries to lock
 the primary key index because of the `FOR UPDATE`.

 The worker `5` processed the job and it is trying to issue delete query to remove the job